-Step 6: Marketing and Promoting Your Bar
+Step 6: Marketing And Promoting Your Bar

-Your bar will not succeed without right staffs.
+Your bar will not succeed without the right staff.
 Super cool bartenders with creative ways to serve drinks are definitely a bonus point for marketing.
 Your Barbacks, Staffs, and Bartenders should be sleek, stylish, creative, friendly, and crafty in serving drinks.Killer staffs will amplify crowd with their acts.
 So, make sure you hire the best from the lot.

 Now it is about promoting and attracting customers into your bar.
 You have to use all three mediums of advertising, namely:

 - Social Media: Instagram, Facebook, Twitter